Building a REST Service with Scala

 • Nullable – Explicitly mark the column as a nullable (otherwise, Option[T] type could be defined to enable nullability).

-findById is a Slick's Query Template - parametrized query.
-A template works like a function that takes some parameters and returns a Query for them except that template is more efficient, because it doesn't require complete query recompilation at each run.
+findById is a Slick’s Query Template – parametrized query.
+A template works like a function that takes parameters and returns a Query for them, but it’s more efficient because it doesn’t require a full query recompilation at each run.

 Data Access Layer

-Since domain model is defined, we can focus on main points of DAL implementation.
+Since the domain model is defined, we can focus on the main points of DAL implementation.

-Create Database object which specifies how to connect to the MySQL database.
+Create a Database object that specifies how to connect to the MySQL database.

 val db = Database.forURL(url = "jdbc:mysql://%s:%d/%s".format(dbHost, dbPort, dbName),